dimaglushkov/dotfiles/README.md

 ## Installation script
 You can simply install configs from this repo by running `install` script.
 It's simply going to replace existing dotfiles & configs with ones from this repo.
 ### Usage
+WARNING: there is still a lot of work to be done.
+Do NOT launch this script unless you've set $DOTFILES to location of this directory.
 `./install [-s PATH | -sd] [-cfd PATH] [-dfd PATH] ARGS`
 ### Description
 * `-cfd PATH` 	- system config directory.
 By default it's `$HOME/.config`